 (e) other information which is marked "Confidential" and/or "Proprietary" by the disclosing party.

 Notwithstanding the foregoing, Confidential Information shall not include information that (i) is or becomes generally known to the public not as a result of a disclosure by the receiving party, (ii) is rightfully in the possession of the receiving party prior to disclosure by the disclosing party, (iii) is received by the receiving party in good faith and without restriction from a third party, not under a confidentiality obligation to the disclosing party and having the right to make such disclosure, or (iv) is independently developed by or for the receiving party without use or reference to the Confidential Information.
-In particular, Company acknowledges that PwC develops businesses, business processes, business strategies, software, methodologies and related materials and information for itself and its clients.
-PwC also receives information from its clients and other third parties which may be similar to the Confidential Information provided by Company.
-Nothing in this Agreement shall preclude PwC from continuing these activities.
+In particular, both parties acknowledge that each party develops businesses, business processes, business strategies, software, methodologies and related materials and information for themselves and third parties.
+Each party also receives information from these third parties which may be similar to the Confidential Information provided by the disclosing party.
+Nothing in this Agreement shall preclude either party from continuing these activities.

 3. Permitted Disclosures.
 Recipient shall be permitted to disclose Confidential Information only as follows: